 Dark Patches Appear on The Skin

 Dark or velvety colored patches which appear suddenly within the skin folds could be acanthosis nigricans, another indication of diabetes type 2.
 The patches will usually appear in areas such as the groin, armpits, and neck and the affected skin might become thicker.
 The patches result from excess insulin levels inside the blood.

 This phenomenon is called polyuria and should not be confused with the excessive urination which comes from drinking a lot of beverages.
 It comes from the body’s blood sugar levels being too high, which spills over into the urine.
 The kidneys are unable to handle the glucose levels, and as a consequence will transfer it into the urine, making you have to visit the toilet more often, especially at night.
 If you notice that you’re urinating a lot during the evening despite drinking a normal level of liquid, you should consider taking a diabetes test.

 In a day and age when many people are obese, losing weight is usually seen as being a good thing.
 However, if you’re experiencing a sudden weight loss despite not exercising or following a diet program, this might be a warning sign of diabetes, as well as other conditions.
 If type 2 diabetes is indeed the culprit, the weight loss will be the result of having excessive glucose within the body that is transferred into the urine and can culminate in weight loss even in situations where you’re consuming more food to satiate your hunger.

-If you’ve experienced any of the signs above, especially in combination, it is highly recommended to get tested for diabetes.
+If you’ve experienced any of the signs above, especially in combination, it is highly recommended to get tested for diabetes or use an OKRA Pro: Bluetooth Glucose Meter.
 While the condition is manageable if caught during the early stages, those who do not get tested or treated will eventually develop complications that can prove life-threatening.